 Frequently used and abused drugs have direct brain-damaging effects that can lead to depression.
+This can inevitably lead to one developing a co-occurring disorder.

 Emotions are frequently improved by substances such as cocaine or alcohol, but when usage stops, users frequently face a plummet into depression.
 Many other commonly abused substances can also cause depression, either while the user is high on the substance or when they are going through withdrawal.